Crypt of the NecroDancer: Cadence of Hyrule

 When developing the Switch version of Crypt of the Necrodancer, Brace Yourself Games approached Nintendo about providing downloadable based on Nintendo's properties, specifically The Legend of Zelda.
-Nintendo proved highly interested in a collaboration, leading to further discussions that resulted in a wholly new crossover game, Cadence of Hyrule - Crypt of the NecroDancer Featuring The Legend of Zelda, based on Crypts gameplay mechanics but taking place within the universe of Zelda.
+Nintendo proved highly interested in a collaboration, leading to further discussions that resulted in an entirely new crossover game, Cadence of Hyrule - Crypt of the NecroDancer Featuring The Legend of Zelda, based on Crypts gameplay mechanics, but taking place within the universe of Zelda.

 The crossover was released exclusively for the Nintendo Switch on June 13, 2019.
-In the game's main story mode, players play as either Link or Zelda, with Cadence and Aria becoming playable later in the game.
+In the main story mode, players play as either Link or Zelda, with Cadence becoming playable later in the game.

 Rift of the Necrodancer

 In August 2022, Brace Yourself Games announced a third title in the series, titled Rift of the NecroDancer.
 Taking place in the modern day, Rift is a more traditional rhythm game that sees Cadence repairing dimensional rifts created by the titular Necrodancer.
 Originally planned for a 2023 release on PC and Nintendo Switch, the game was later delayed into 2024, before finally seeing release in February 2025 for PC.